Top 5 Venture Capital Firms Investing in Augmented Reality Startups

 3. Anorak Ventures

-Anorak Ventures is likely a good match if you are a founder of an early-stage company building technically complex products in areas like AR or robotics.
-Their portfolio suggests they are comfortable with long development cycles and ambitious, industry-changing ideas.
+Anorak Ventures is a good fit if you are a founder with a strong technical vision, especially in AR or related sectors.
+Their focus on the earliest stages suggests they are comfortable with product and technology risk.

 - Industries of focus: Augmented Reality, Computer Vision, Robotics, Virtual Reality, Video Streaming